Want to stay current with all the club happenings? Guests are Welcome

-The Rotary Club of Naperville is a group of business, civic, and non-profit leaders and people interested in helping their community by providing their time and talents to promote world peace, understanding, and helping their fellow man.
+The Rotary Club of Naperville is a group of business, civic, non-profit leaders and people interested in helping their community by providing their time and talents to promote world peace, understanding, and helping their fellow man.

 It's a great way to make new friends, to get out of the office for lunch once a week, learn about your community, and to give back to your community.
 If you are interested in joining our club you are very welcome to visit one of our meetings!